wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  Recursive Resolvers implementing ECS should only enable it in
-      deployments where it is expected to bring clear advantages to the end users.
-For example, when expecting clients from a variety of
+      deployments where it is expected to bring clear advantages to the end users, such as when expecting clients from a variety of

-Contavalli, et al.        Expires June 17, 2016                [Page 18]
+Contavalli, et al.        Expires July 16, 2015                [Page 18]

-Internet-Draft        Client Subnet in DNS Queries         December 2015
+Internet-Draft        Client Subnet in DNS Queries          January 2015

       networks or from a wide geographical area.
 Due to the high cache